worldbank/gld/Support/Country Survey Details/MEX/ENOE/Correspondence_occup_ISCO.md

 # Correspondence between Mexican occupation codes and ISCO 08

+This document first describes the logic of the process and then provides users with the underlying conversions tables, conversion algorithms, as well as the generated `dta` files used in the harmonization codes.

 ## Occupation codes used in Mexico’s ENOE

 The Mexican *Encuesta de Ocupación y Empleo* uses two different classification systems between 2005 and 2020.
 Between 2005 and the second quarter of 2012 the National Statistics Office [INEGI]( https://www.inegi.org.mx) uses the *Clasificación Mexicana de Ocupaciones* (CMO) while after that it uses the *Sistema Nacional de Clasificación de Ocupaciones* (SINCO).